Skip to main content

 How it works

-Start from the Search screen, select a set of requirements and click on 'Create Jira issues'.
+2. Select a set of requirements and click on 'Create Jira issues'.

 Note: The limit by default is 2000 requirements.
 It is defined by the global limit, available in the administration.